stellar-deprecated/docs/docs/Destination-Tags.md

 ## Requiring Destination Tags

 An account can be configured to reject payments that are missing a destination tag.
 This safeguard prevents users from forgetting to add a destination tag to their payment.
-To make destination tags required, submit an AccountSet transaction with a flag of `65536` (use `131072` to make it optional).
+To make destination tags required, submit an AccountSet transaction with a flag of `65536` (use `131072` to make destination tags optional).

 ```json
 curl -X POST https://live.stellar.org:9002 -d '